toUpperCase78/tiobe-index-ratings/README.md

 **July 2021:** Added new dataset that contains individual ratings for top 20 in July 2021; also updated dataset that stores all index ratings to include July 2021.

 **August 2021:** Added `Prolog` ratings to all index ratings; also a new dataset that contains individual ratings for top 20 in August 2021.

+**September 2021:** Added new dataset that contains individual ratings for top 20 in September 2021; plus updated dataset that stores all index ratings to include September 2021.

+**October 2021:** Add new dataset that contains individual ratings for top 20 in October 2021; and new entry for the dataset that stored all index ratings to include October 2021.